BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/README.md

 $$
 LANGUAGE plpgsql;
 ```
-#### We proceed with creating tables that will contain information about the type of jewelries we sell as well as the jewelries themselves (the jewelries table stays empty for now since later on the devoted employees would insert jeelries by their own):
+#### We proceed with creating tables that will contain information about the type of jewelries we sell as well as the jewelries themselves (the 'jewelries' table stays empty for now since later on the devoted employees would insert the items by their own):
 ```plpgsql
 CREATE TABLE
     types(